-Some universities—such as M.I.T.—have undergraduate degrees in nuclear science.
-But if the school you go to doesn't offer it, physics, chemistry or engineering should get you started.
+Some universities—especially those that end with an Institute of Technology—have undergraduate degrees in nuclear science.
+But if the school you go to doesn't offer it, then physics, chemistry, or engineering are good ways to get started.

 Unless your ambition is to be a nuclear science technician (basically a power plant operator, for which you'd normally need a high school diploma and a two-year degree), it'd behoove you to further your education with a master's degree or a Ph.D.

 These degree programs let you focus on specific areas of nuclear science such as radiation protection, waste management, medical physics, or chemistry—specialties that will give you special skills and special opportunities, and an extra-special increase in income.